saylibhavsar/Data-Visualization-Projects/final-project-part-two.md

 The 8% to 19% drop in productivity is lower than usual productivity levels.
 This means that labor productivity (output per hour worked) has decreased by that percentage in remote work environments compared to traditional, in-office work settings.

 <br>
-2. Career Progression Difficulties: 45% of early-career professionals felt that remote work made career progression more difficult, as they lacked in-person mentorship and networking opportunities.
+2.Career Progression Difficulties: 45% of early-career professionals felt that remote work made career progression more difficult, as they lacked in-person mentorship and networking opportunities.

 <img src="Images/Part2_Conflict2.png" alt="Remote Work makes career progression difficult" width="600"/>
 > Source: <a href="https://buffer.com/state-of-remote-work/2022">Buffer: State of Remote Work (2022)</a>